ChristopherBiscardi/snap-for-beginners/_input/02-scaffolding.md

 * [GitHub Repo][sfb-git-scaffolding]
 * Docker Image: `snapforbeginners/default`

-We've created an awesome new startup called Odoo.
+We've created an awesome new startup called Pulsar.
 It's a new microblogging service.
 The first thing we'll do is scaffold a new Snap app to start the platform.